 “Lily Evans and Remus Lupin,” he continued.
 “She is also quite close with James Potter.”
 The tapping fingers stilled.

 “Rukin.
 Focus on her.”
 A murmur went through the table, they were unfamiliar with the one he addressed.
 A smile spread across the masked face.

-“I have already started, My Lord.
-Initially because of her attachment with Potter,” the deep voice boomed through the open room.
+“I have already started to, my lord.
+It took but the smallest amount of questions quickly learn of her attachment with Potter,” the deep voice boomed through the open room.